 - Failure of mechanisms on lifeboats and related equipment

-Another important issue with lifeboats is that many of the boats in use today are not designed well enough to hold the number of people they are supposed to be able to carry.
 This may be related to global increases in weight, while the standards for lifeboats have not changed.
 Average weights have gone up, while lifeboat capacity has stayed the same.
-This could lead to serious accidents during real abandon ship incidents.
+This could lead to severe accidents during actual abandon-ship incidents.

-Examples of Accidents
+Examples of Lifeboat Drill Accidents

-Too many tragic accidents have occurred during drills for lifeboat safety and abandon ship procedures.
 Five people died in one such incident in Spain in 2013.
-Crew members were practicing lowering lifeboats into the water from the side of a large ship.
-Eight crew members participating in the drill while the ship was docked in port were sitting in the lifeboat as it was lowered to the water.
-The lifeboat fell nearly 100 feet when a failure occurred and five of the eight crew members were killed as the boat hit the water and flipped over.
+Crew members practiced lowering lifeboats into the water from the side of a large ship.
+Eight crew members participating in the drill while the ship was docked in port were sitting in the lifeboat as it was lowered into the water.

-In Finland in 2012, 20 people were injured in a lifeboat accident.
-Crew members were practicing dropping through a 14-foot chute into lifeboats and the drill was only stopped when subsequent personnel refused to follow their injured crew members in the procedure.
-Those who had already completed the chute experienced burns from trying to slow their descent as well as sprained ankles and other minor injuries.
-An inspector on site watched from a distance and was unable to see that crew members were being injured during the drill.
+An on-site inspector watched from a distance and could not see crew members being injured during the drill.
 Someone in charge should have been there to ensure workers were training safely and to stop the procedure when it became clear that they were being injured by it.

-Some of these drills cause only minor injuries such as the incident that occurred in Finland, but far too many are more like the one in Spain.
-Fatalities and serious injuries are too common aboard lifeboats and during drills.
-While changing guidelines and requirements should help, improvements are slow to come to this industry and people working aboard ships with lifeboats are still at risk.
+While changing guidelines and requirements should help, improvements are slow to come to this industry, and people working aboard ships with lifeboats are still at risk.

 Getting Help if You Have Been Injured During Lifeboat Practice

-If you are injured as a crew member working on a drill with lifeboats, you should seek medical treatment right away and also have an official report filed as soon as possible.
-Taking these measures and ensuring that you have good records of them will mean that you can fight for the compensation you deserve for your injuries.
 You are entitled to compensation when injured on the job, but if your employer refuses, you may have to fight for it.
-Having medical records and a documented accident report will help you make your case if that happens.
+Medical records and a documented accident report will help you make your case if that happens.

-When faced with a fight for your rights under maritime law, an experienced attorney is your best ally.
-When an employer is trying to deny your rights and doesn’t want to pay you any or all of what you are owed, you can rely on a lawyer to help you sue them.
-Contact a professional who can help you file a claim and make your case and you will have the best chance of recovering damages and getting the money you are owed.
+When an employer tries to deny your rights and doesn’t want to pay you any or all of what you are owed, you can rely on a lawyer to help you sue them.